CyVerse-learning-materials/sonora_guide/step2.rst

 The Dashboard provides an overview of recent activity inside CyVerse and the Discovery Environment.
 Here you can see CyVerse-related news and events, video tutorials, and newly released public apps.
-Also, items specific to you will appear here, such as recently launched analyses and newly integrated apps that you've been working on.
+Also, items specific to you will appear here, such as your recently launched analyses and newly integrated apps that you've been working on.

 |Dashboard|